 We account for income taxes under the liability method.
 Under this method, deferred income tax assets and liabilities are determined based on differences between the financial reporting and the income tax basis of assets and liabilities and are measured using the enacted income tax rates and laws that will be in effect when the differences are expected to reverse.
 Additionally, net operating loss and tax credit carryforwards are reported as deferred income tax assets.
 The realization of deferred income tax assets is dependent upon future earnings.
 A valuation allowance is required against deferred income tax assets if, based on the weight of available evidence, it is more likely than not that some or all of the deferred income tax assets may not be realized.
-At December 31, 2017 and 2016, 100% of all remaining net deferred income tax assets were offset by a valuation allowance due to uncertainties with respect to future utilization of net operating loss carryforwards.
+At December 31, 2018 and 2017, 100% of all remaining net deferred income tax assets were offset by a valuation allowance due to uncertainties with respect to future utilization of net operating loss carryforwards.
 If in the future it is determined that additional amounts of our deferred income tax assets would likely be realized, the valuation allowance would be reduced in the period in which such determination is made and an additional benefit from income taxes in such period would be recognized.

-Basic and Diluted Net Loss Per Share
+Basic and Diluted Net Loss per Share

-Basic net loss per share is computed by dividing net income or loss by the weighted average common shares outstanding during a period, including shares weighted related to vested Restricted Stock Units ("RSUs"). (see Note 12).
-Diluted net loss per share is based on the treasury stock method and computed based on the same number of shares used in the basic share calculation and includes the effect from potential issuance of common stock, such as shares issuable pursuant to the exercise of stock options and stock warrants, assuming the exercise of all in-the-money stock options and warrants.
+Basic net loss per share is computed by dividing net income or loss by the weighted average common shares outstanding during a period, including shares weighted related to vested Restricted Stock Units ("RSUs") (See Note 12).
+Diluted net loss per share is based on the treasury stock method and computed based on the same number of shares used in the basic share calculation and includes the effect from potential issuance of common stock, such as shares issuable pursuant to the exercise of stock options and common stock purchase warrants, assuming the exercise of all in-the-money stock options and common stock purchase warrants.
 Common stock equivalents are excluded from the computation where their inclusion would be anti-dilutive.
-No such adjustments were made for 2017 or 2016 as the Company reported a net loss for each year and including the effects of common stock equivalents in the diluted net loss per share calculation would have been antidilutive.
+As the Company reported a net loss in 2018 and 2017 the effects of common stock equivalents were excluded as the diluted net loss per share calculation would have been antidilutive.